ali-mohammed-khair-nasser/File-Compression-and-Decompression/README.md

 <img src="https://github.com/ali-mohamed-nasser/File-Compression/blob/main/images/fannon-shano.png" width="1200">

 ### JPEG images compression
-In this algorithm we work with images only so the input data is only the pixels of this image and when we input an image first we convert the R, G, B color format to Y, Cb, Cr format.
-Some colors are more sensitive to human eyes and thus are high-frequency colors.
-Some colors of chromium compounds like Cb and Cr are less sensitive to human eyes thus can be ignored.
-Then we reduce the size of pixels in downsampling.
-We divide our image into 8x8 pixels and perform forward DCT(Direct Cosine Transformation).
-Then we perform quantization using quantum tables and we compress our data using various encoding methods like run-length encoding and Huffman encoding.
-So the steps of the algorithm are as follows:
+In this algorithm we work with images only so the input data is only the pixels of this image.
+After get image apply the following steps:
 - split our image into the blocks of 8x8 blocks.
 It forms 64 blocks in which each block is referred to as 1 pixel.
 - Color Space Transform from RBG to YCbCr model.
 - Apply DCT on each block.
 DCT represents an image as a sum of sinusoids of varying magnitudes and frequencies.
 - Quantize image data using the quantization table.
 - Apply the zig-zag scanning pattern to exploit redundancy.
 - Apply DPCM on DC elements.
 DC elements are used to define the strength of colors.
 *Note: This algorithm is lossy algorithm so there is no go back to original input image.

 # References